atiqsu/pigs/README.md

 ## Requirements
 **Minimum**
 - PHP 5.3.0
-- You get the entire script + JSON support as an output.
+- You get the entire script.

 **Recommended**
 - PHP 5.5.0